Die So Fluid: One Bullet from Paradise (2017–2020)

 The band announced on their website in 2016 that a new album, One Bullet from Paradise, would be released in 2017.
 They also shared an early version of the song "Born to Kill" from the upcoming album.
 "Bittersweet", the first single from One Bullet from Paradise was released in 7 April alongside a video.

 In August 2017, the band launched a limited edition pre-order of the new album at PledgeMusic, with a preview of new songs "Tomorrow Doesn't Always Come" and "No More Stars".
 The pre-order also includes a previously unreleased live album Draw A Line And Cross It.
 One Bullet From Paradise was released on 30 March 2018.
 Drums were performed by Justin Bennett, a long time friend of Grog's, who also mixed some of the album.
 This line up played a one-off concert at the Lexington in London on 11 November 2018.

 On 10 April 2020, the band released its first new music since One Bullet From Paradise in the form of a single "Do You Dare".
 This was followed later that year by another single "Walk with Me".

 Skin Hunger (2024)

 In June 2024 the band launched an Indiegogo campaign to raise funds to produce and manufacture a new album Skin Hunger.
 The album was to consist of five of the singles released since One Bullet From Paradise and five new tracks.
-The campaign hit it's funding target in 72 hours and the album is due to be shipped to funders and patrons late August/ early September.
-Skin Hunger will be released on streaming platforms on 20th September 2024.
+The campaign hit its funding target in 72 hours and the album is due to be shipped to funders and patrons late August/ early September.
+Skin Hunger will be released on streaming platforms on 20 September 2024.

 Californian franchise (2024)

-In November Grog was playing live shows on the West coast of the U.S.A. and Canada fronting a U.S. 'franchise' of the band with members of Krashkarma on guitar and drums.
+In November Grog was playing live shows on the West coast of the US and Canada fronting a U.S. 'franchise' of the band with members of Krashkarma on guitar and drums.